vipulnaik/diet-exercise-health/events/2025/2025-01-15-audiological-evaluation.md

 attributed this to earwax buildup due to sleeping too long on my left side.
 Since then, the hearing in my left ear seems to be consistently worse than my right ear.
-I only formally started testing on December 17, 2024 (and followed up with tests every few days) and the hearing in each ear has been consistent since then (no progressive deterioration).
+I only formally started testing on December 17, 2024 (and followed up with tests every few days) with normal headphones and the hearing in each ear has been consistent since then (no progressive deterioration).
+I added testing with bone conduction headphones on January 2, 2025, and results for bone conduction headphones have also stayed stable.
 Unfortunately, I did not do any at-home hearing tests prior to November 29 so I can't say for sure if my hearing objectively got worse on that day, but prior to that I did not subjectively experience imbalance in my headphones.

 > 3. Do you have ear pressure/ fullness/ the sensation of being underwater?